Orbital anisotropy of heavy fermion Ce$_{2}$IrIn$_{8}$ under crystalline electric field and its energy scale: Acknowledgements

 \section{Acknowledgements}

 We thank Prof. Jungseek Hwang and Dr. Jae Hyun Yun for useful discussion on the extended Drude analysis, Dr. J. D. Denlinger for fruitful discussion on the CEF effect.
 This work was supported by the National Research Foundation of Korea (NRF) grant funded by the Korea government (MSIP) (No.2015R1A2A1A15051540), the Institute for Basic Science in Korea (Grant No. IBS-R009-D1) and the Supercomputing Center/Korea Institute of Science and Technology Information with supercomputing resources including technical support (KSC-2016-C1-0003).
+BGJ supported by a KIAS individual Grant QP081301 at Korea Institute for Advanced Study.